arowM/heterocephalus/README.md

 ## Features

-Here are the features of this module.
+Here are the main features of this module.

 * __DO__ ensure that all interpolated variables are in scope